SourcecodeSharing/CWSpostediting/README.md

 ```
 `original_input.txt` is an example of original input file.

-`segmentent.txt` is an example of CWS output file containing tranlsations errors.
+`segmentent.txt` is an example of segmented file containing tranlsations errors.

 `out.txt` the output file of post-editing.